ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-single-group-column/index.md

 - A group column is added to the left-hand side of the grid as there are active row groups.

-- The `country` and `year` columns are still shown in the grid (to hide set `hide=true` on their column definitions).
+- The `country` and `year` columns are not shown in the grid as `hide=true` is set on their column definitions.

-- The number of grouped rows is shown in parentheses at each row group level.

-<grid-example title='Single Group Column' name='single-group-column' type='generated' options='{ "enterprise": true, "exampleHeight": 540, "modules": ["clientside", "rowgrouping"] }'></grid-example>
+<grid-example title='Enabling Single Group Column' name='enabling-single-group-column' type='generated' options='{ "enterprise": true, "exampleHeight": 540, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 ## Group Column Configuration